chaps-io/access-granted/README.md

 Roles are defined using blocks (or by passing custom classes to keep things tidy).

-Order of the roles is important, because they are being traversed in the top-to-bottom order.
+**Order of the roles is VERY important**, because they are being traversed in the top-to-bottom order.
-Generally at the top you will have an admin or other important role giving the user top permissions, and as you go down you define less-privileged roles.
+At the top you must have an admin or other important role giving the user top permissions, and as you go down you define less-privileged roles.

 ### 1. Defining access policy